-\textit{\textbf{Transformer-driven Agentic AI Systems-Enhancing Cross-modal Fusion and Long-term Reasoning}}: The Transformer demonstrates impressive performance in multimodal alignment and spatiotemporal feature modeling due to its powerful attention mechanism and sequence modeling capabilities.
+\textit{\textbf{Transformer-driven Agentic AI Systems-Enhancing Cross-modal Fusion and Long-term Reasoning}}: The Transformer demonstrates impressive performance in multimodal alignment and spatiotemporal feature modeling due to its powerful attention mechanism and sequence modeling capabilities~\cite{Xu2023}.
 Therefore, the Transformer can be integrated into the perception module of agentic AI to achieve cross-modal feature fusion and achieve global modeling of dynamic environments through the multi-head attention mechanism.
 Moreover, the Transformer can also be integrated into the reasoning module, where its powerful long-term dependency modeling capabilities enable agents to perform long-term strategy planning.
 For instance, UAVs equipped with radar sensors and communication transceivers are deployed to perform ISAC tasks in post-disaster environments.
 Specifically, the Transformer processes multimodal temporal inputs (\textit{e.g.}, thermal video and radar maps) by aligning their feature sequences via the attention mechanism to extract stable temporal patterns.
 Based on these multimodal embeddings, the high-level agent evaluates the area situation, such as link reliability trends and flight risks, while low-level agents generate executable actions such as adjusting trajectory and beam directions.
 This architecture ensures stable environmental sensing and reliable information relay in highly dynamic post-disaster scenarios.

-\subsubsection{Lesson Learned}
+\subsection{Lesson Learned}

-From the analysis and applications above, iwe can find that agentic AI-based methods exhibit strong autonomy and intelligence, enabling them to overcome the limitations faced by conventional optimization methods in solving ISAC problems~\cite{Wang2025}.
-In particular, GenAI-driven agentic AI methods integrate GenAI models into different modules, which significantly improves the intelligence of the system in environment analysis, signal enhancement, and strategy optimization.
-As such, according to the characteristics of different ISAC scenarios, specific or multiple GenAI models can be flexibly integrated into the agentic AI framework to achieve more targeted and accurate decision optimization.
-Fig.~\ref{fig:Existing Methods and Emerging Methods} shows the overview of the evolution of optimization methods in ISAC applications, which indicates that current methods are developing towards more autonomous and intelligent.
+The above analysis shows that agentic AI methods exhibit strong autonomy and intelligence, thereby overcoming the limitations of conventional ISAC optimization methods~\cite{Wang2025}.
+In particular, GenAI-driven agentic AI integrates GenAI models into different modules to improve environment analysis, signal enhancement, and strategy optimization.
+Therefore, different GenAI models can be flexibly incorporated according to the requirements of specific ISAC scenarios.
+Fig.~\ref{fig:Existing Methods and Emerging Methods} illustrates the evolution of ISAC optimization methods toward greater autonomy and intelligence.